 The race for the Calder should be squarely contested by Auston Matthews (Toronto) and Patrik Laine (Winnipeg), though there is a decent chance that Jesse Puljujärvi (Edmonton) pushes both of them for the honour.

-In the hot seat right now (because watching people get fired is always entertaining) are Michel Therrien (Montreal) and John Tortorella (Columbus).
+In the hot seat right now are Michel Therrien (Montreal) and John Tortorella (Columbus).
 Therrien was surprisingly not given the axe after a terrible season last year and, after making big moves and putting his stamp on the team by controversially trading PK Subban to Nashville for Shea Weber, he is expected to deliver.

 Finally, Tortorella has had a full pre-season with the Blue Jackets and is expected to produce a win, especially after such a poor showing last season.
 The key to this is the maintenance of his temper.
 If he can stay focused and on task there is no doubt that he is one of the better coaches in the league.